Jonahcas/Django-4.0-Vuln/README.md

 # Secure-Code-Demo
 My Demo for Secure Coding CSEC 302.
-It deals with an XSS vulnerability in certain versions of Apache Tomcat.
+It deals with an SQL-Injection vulnerability in certain versions of Python Django (Using 4.0).